 Following revelations that German automaker Volkswagen installed sophisticated software in various diesel-equipped vehicles to thwart strict U.S. Environmental Protection Agency standards, owners of the affected cars are now seeking compensation for the company’s alleged fraud—and Sommers Schwartz is helping them pursue their claims.

-Over the past few weeks, Sommers Schwartz attorneys Jason Thompson, Lance Young, and Amy Marino have filed several class action lawsuits in the U.S. District Court for the Eastern District of Michigan on behalf of VW diesel owners from across the country.
+Over the past few weeks, Jason Thompson and Lance Young have filed several class action lawsuits in the U.S. District Court for the Eastern District of Michigan on behalf of VW diesel owners from across the country.

 As reported in a prior post, some 11 million vehicles worldwide were rigged to skirt important EPA standards in a way that is arguably contrary to VW’s advertising claims of “clean diesel” cars.
 In the U.S., VW has sold more than 482,000 cars with a four-cylinder turbocharged direct-injection engine, including versions of the Passat, Jetta, Golf, Beetle, and Audi A3.
 The lawsuits accuse VW of fraudulent concealment, breach of contract, breach of warranty, and various statutory violations associated with its manipulation of the diesel engines and software.